Some of the numbers presented in this website may not be the most recent available

 In 1948, after World War 2, the peninsula was split along the 38th parallel with the north supported by the USSR and the south by the USA.
 A North Korean invasion then led to the Korean War in 1950.
 China intervened and an armistice was declared in 1953 with boundaries restored, separated by a Demilitarised Zone.
 However, no peace treaty was ever signed.

-From the 1960s South Korea overtook the north’s economy and became a regional power with a rapidly growing economy, an advanced democracy, a modern cultural outlook, and leading global companies.
+From the 1960s South Korea surpassed the north’s economy and became a regional power, growing rapidly.
+It has an advanced democracy, a modern cultural outlook, and leading global companies.
 It was recognised by Russia and China in 1991 and 1992 respectively.

-Korea is a mountainous peninsula with South Korea comprising 4 geographic regions.
+Korea is a mountainous peninsula.
+South Korea comprises 4 geographic regions.
 The east contains high mountain ranges and narrow coastal plains.
 The west is a broad coastal plain with river basins and rolling hills.

 The southwest consists of mountains and valleys and the southeast is dominated by the broad basin of the Nakdong River.
-Around 3,000 islands, mostly small and uninhabited, lie off the western and southern coast with Jeju-do about 100 kms to the south, the largest and the site of the highest mountain, Hallasan, an extinct volcano reaching 1,950 m.
+Around 3,000 islands, mostly small and uninhabited, lie off the western and southern coast with Jeju-do about 100 kms to the south.
+Jeju-do is the largest island and the site of the highest mountain, Hallasan, an extinct volcano reaching 1,950 m.

-South Korea produces small amounts of oil and NGLs from Donghae-1 but appears to have no substantial oil prospects.
+South Korea produced small amounts of oil and NGLs from Donghae-1 but appears to have no substantial oil prospects.
 Onshore it lacks sedimentary basins of sufficient thickness to generate hydrocarbons.

 KOREA (SOUTH)